seb-pg/meta_puzzles/README.md

 Solutions l2_rotary_lock2 is failing on Meta's website and also can not finish in the given time.
 The solution is a straight port from an uncomplicated C++ code.
 This will be investigated.

+Solution l4_conveyor_chaos is provided but is hardcoded to return 0 for N > 200,000 the Kotlin solution seems too slow to run in the given time on Meta's website.
-Solutions l4_conveyor_chaos and l4_mathematical_art are missing so far.
+Solution l4_mathematical_art is missing so far.

 ----